Aprons and Skirts on Amish Dining TablesBy Holly Rennels · January 28, 2016

 Live edge, plank top, and some Modern dining tables will not apply an apron at all.
 This means that self-storing leaf options may be limited and/or visible.
 Adding a butterfly leaf to a table with a small or absent apron may also be a bad idea as the mechanics of the leaf will be visible to diners.
 Otherwise, the ultra Contemporary look that can be created by eliminating the apron can be very appealing as a crisp line and the anatomy of the table becomes more apparent.

 Any apron can have a beaded edge applied.
+The lower detail of the apron has been carefully routed for a formal look.
 This apron happens to be a slightly arching edge, which is technically still a "straight edge" since the arch is gradual and not a carving or cut out.
 Beading does add visual interest and is most common in Traditional, Queen Anne, and French Country dining tables.